Fitbit Flex Band Review – Best No-Nonsense Activity Tracker 2017

 Fitbit Flex vs. Other Fitness Trackers

 When it comes to fitness trackers, Fitbit has had a lock on the number one spot for several years.
 And while the Flex is certainly its most popular offering, there are other Fitbits to consider.
 The Zip and the One are both worn as a clip rather than a wristlet; the Zip is inexpensive but doesn’t track sleep, while the One costs the same as the Flex and also tracks floors climbed.
-Then, on the higher end of the Fitbit spectrum are, in order, the Charge and Charge HR (the HR stands for heart rate), the GPS-enabled Surge, and the newly announced Blaze, which should be available in March 2016.
+Then, on the higher end of the Fitbit spectrum are, in order, the Charge and Charge HR (the HR stands for heart rate), the GPS-enabled Surge, and the Blaze.

 Jawbone is a big competitor to the Fitbit lineup, and many of its products are counterparts to the trackers made by Fitbit.
 Then, there are other and often smaller companies with amazing products, such as Misfit with its Shine and Flash, Garmin and its Vivofit 2, and Withings and its Activité.
 Other low cost but surprisingly functional trackers include the Razer Nabu X, the Mio Alpha, and the MOOV NOW.
 And for anyone looking to get a tracker at a bargain basement price, there’s the Xiaomi Mi band, which can be had for an astonishing ten quid.